 5. More time with Dad (if possible).
 Mama, it’s time to start cutting the apron strings.
 Your son needs to know what manhood looks like (yes, even imperfect manhood).
 He needs to spend less and less time being your buddy and more and more time being about the things of men…preferably with his dad.

 6. Male role models are a must.
 If Dad isn’t in the picture, then you’ll need to start here, but if dad is in the picture, this is not the place to start.
 Wait on this one until your son has a well-established relationship with his father.
 As he ages, he will naturally begin to seek out men who fit into his picture of role models.
 Help him find these men and be involved, rather than defensive.
 My son is 14 and this transition has not happened yet, nor do I anticipate it happening until he is several years older.
 So, unless you are needing to help him find someone because of an absentee father, don’t push the issue of finding male role models outside the family.
 And never, ever assume a man who appears to be safe and godly truly is.
 This is one area where you should be protecting your son by being involved.

-However, I would highly encourage you read about Bible Heroes (here’s a list to get you started!), and start watching videos and reading the books of godly preachers with your son.
+However, I would highly encourage you read about Bible Heroes, and start watching videos and reading the books of godly preachers with your son.
 These men are role models too even if you do not know them personally!

 I hope this sheds some light into the reasons why boys reach a certain age and start firing away with larger than life attitudes, as well as offering you a way to guide them toward manhood.
 May you and your sons be blessed in the journey!

-Another post you might enjoy is What You Might Not Know About Raising Boys.
+Related post: What You Might Not Know About Raising Boys